Corgano/balatro-mod-manager/README.md

 # [![Download](images/download.svg)](https://github.com/skyline69/balatro-mod-manager/releases/latest)

-Balatro Mod Manager is currently available for Windows and macOS.
+Balatro Mod Manager is available for Windows, macOS, and Linux.
 The installer is standalone and does not require any external libraries.

 [Download the Balatro Mod Manager installer here](https://github.com/skyline69/balatro-mod-manager/releases/latest).